How Can You Help Keep Kids off Drugs?

 The “I” statement allows you to use suggestion (not control or blame) to cause a change in his or her behaviour.
 You also will enable them to decide what happens next — another key to connecting.

 3. Understand what influence you have as a parent

 In order to keep kids off drugs, it is important to talk and listen to your teenager.
 When it comes to drugs and alcohol teenagers, say that their parents are the most important influence.
 So try to speak together a lot.

 Discuss the adverse effects of drugs and alcohol.
 Tell them that you do not want them using drugs.
 Talk to your child about the short and long-time effects drugs and alcohol can have to his or her mental and physical health.
 Explain that experimenting with drugs and alcohol is detrimental to their still-developing brain.

 4. Kids say they learn a lot about the risks of drugs at home and are much less likely to use drugs.

-View the Addictions Pages to learn more about the drugs that are most popular with teenagers.
+View our Teenage Addictions Page to learn more about the drugs that are most popular with teenagers.
+Or test your knowledge about drugs in our Drug Quiz.
 Then ask your teenager about these drugs – does he know about them?
 Does she know what they are?
 Does anyone she knows to use these drugs?
 Any of his or her friends?
-Has anyone ever suggested or offered them alcohol or weed?
+Has anyone ever suggested or offered them alcohol or cannabis?